 What happens if an employee has multiple garnishments?

 Employers must apply garnishments in priority order and ensure total withholding does not exceed legal limits.
-Lower-priority garnishments may be delayed until higher-priority orders end.
+Employers may delay lower-priority garnishments until higher-priority orders end.

 What are the most common garnishment mistakes employers make?

-Using the wrong wage base, misapplying priority rules, missing deadlines, stopping withholding without written release, and relying on manual calculations are the most frequent issues.
+The most frequent issues are using the wrong wage base, misapplying priority rules, missing deadlines, stopping withholding without a written release, and relying on manual calculations.

 How do employers avoid penalties for incorrect withholding?